Justin Pawlak

 Justin Thomas Pawlak, also known as JTP, is an American professional drifter who currently competes in the Formula D series.
 He earned his Formula D Professional license in 2006 and later earned his D1 license.
 In 2010, he was picked up Team Falken Tire and has been with them ever since.
-For the 2012 FD Season, he drives the 2013 Falken Tire Ford Mustang RTR.
-Justin continues his support of local, grassroots drifting by judging the Just Drift Top Drift series alongside fellow Formula D drivers Taka Aono and Hiro Sumida.
+For the 2012 FD season, he drove the 2013 Falken Tire Ford Mustang RTR.
+Pawlak continues his support of local, grassroots drifting by judging the Just Drift Top Drift series alongside fellow Formula D drivers Taka Aono and Hiro Sumida.